Suspense: 2019-20 MAP Grants

 Because we need to start processing MAP application information long before we know how much funding we will receive, we use information from the previous year to determine when to suspend announcements of MAP awards.
 We regularly monitor, analyze and forecast application volume in order to get as close as possible to a point where we are announcing as many awards as possible without exceeding expected available funding.
 As a result, we are not able to announce the actual suspense date many days ahead, but we announce as soon as we are able to make that determination.
 ISAC however, regularly communicates with our college and high school partners and urges them to encourage their students to file their FAFSAs as soon as possible.
 We have also shared that message with students and parents we work with directly through our own outreach, as well as through opinion pieces submitted to news outlets around the state.

 The 2019-20 FAFSA became available to students on October 1, 2018.
 At nearly seven months, the original suspense date of April 29, 2019 resulted in the longest application period prior to MAP suspense since 2009-2010.
-Additional funds provided in the fiscal year 2020 MAP appropriation allowed the application period to then be further extended by approximately four weeks.
+Additional funds provided in the fiscal year 2020 MAP appropriation allowed the application period to be further extended by approximately four weeks.
+Ongoing analysis in the spring of 2020 then allowed the application period to again be extended an additional month.

-For additional information on the Illinois Monetary Award Program, see the MAP area of the Students & Parents section of our website.
+For more information on the Illinois Monetary Award Program, see the MAP area of the Students & Parents section of our website.